pelacables/puppet-autossh/README.markdown

-##autossh
+# autossh

 The autossh module facilitates the automated management of ssh based port forward between nodes.
 The ssh tunnels are run via the 'autossh' wrapper which starts/monitors and restarts the tunnels if and when they close.
 This service:

 * Installs the required package support.
 * Configures the 'autossh' configuration file.
-* Creates a system initialsation script (init script).
+* Creates a system initialization script (init script).
 * exports resources to automate the configuration of the 'remote' nodes.
 * automatically configures remote nodes to provide a secure tunnel capability.

-This module was initially based on the following module(s) from the puppet forge:
+Original module was initially based on the following module(s) from the puppet forge:

-    aimonb/autosshdd
+- agronaught/puppet-autossh

 However this module has been rewritten to provide: